typealiased/mockingbird/README.md

 verify(bird.fly()).wasCalled()
 ```

-Verifying doesn’t remove recorded invocations, so it’s safe to call verify multiple times (even if not recommended).
+Verifying doesn’t remove recorded invocations, so it’s safe to call `verify` multiple times.

 ```swift
 verify(bird.fly()).wasCalled()  // If this succeeds...
 verify(bird.fly()).wasCalled()  // ...this also succeeds
 ```

-#### Methods with Parameters
+#### Verify Methods with Parameters

-[Argument matching](#argument-matching) for verification follows the same syntax as stubbing.
+[Match exact or wildcard argument values](#4-argument-matching) when verifying methods with parameters.

 ```swift
 verify(bird.canChirp(volume: any())).wasCalled()     // Called with any volume